HorizonRobotics/alf/README.md

 ## Installation

-You can run the following commands to install ALF
+Python3.7 is currently supported by ALF.
+[Virtualenv](https://virtualenv.pypa.io/en/latest/) is recommended for the installation.
+After activating a virtual env, you can run the following commands to install ALF
 ```
 git clone https://github.com/HorizonRobotics/alf
 cd alf